jappelgren/python-intro/README.md

 ## Basic syntax

 If you're coming to Python from Javascript you will notice that it's similar and very different.
 No more curly braces and semi-colons, tabs are important.
-Writing a function to to print out all of the numbers in an array might look like this:
+Writing a function to to print out all of the numbers in an array might look like this in Javascript:

 ```
 function counter(numArray) {